lasweswqsq/doctor/README.md

-should i feel honored ,afraid and trembling i am a little confused but intelligent people once said 'when there is a will, there is a way', mabey i don't need to be like this
+should i feel honored ,afraid and trembling i am a little confused but intelligent people once said 'when there is a will, there is a way', mabey i don't need to be like this yhe dictionary can do such nesting, which really surprises me a lot i have overreached? are you kidding me at today's afternoon, after i've slept a noon sleep , i had a wechat call with the ZiJing Party vice chairman, we had a thorogh discussion about how to improve the food in the canteen i thought of many ways, but they are mostly rejected subject to this or that reason we only reached an agreement on spot checking whether they are using Prefabricated dishes, if they do do the vice chairman will go and argue with them, a saint once said 'Seeing is believing, but hearing is not.' he also said that we don't need to investigate on employees because the canteen manager knows all about the employees' appetite after one or two months but one thing l really learnt today was every thing is made up of multiple aspects. every time we made a significant decision, these can't be neglected i then told this thing to my father, my father thought mabey releasing some satisfaction surveys is appropriate, because it could lay some pressure on the canteen mabey i'm a bit irritable, next time i will think more my father sang highly of me while telling me the staff on the spot may meet with me sonner or later unveil the darkness is my duty